hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 We are going to explore how to **automate running the STAR command** by doing the following:

-1. running in the interactive shell to ensure the command is functional
+1. running it in the interactive shell to ensure the command is functional
-2. specifying a filename as a command line parameter when running the STAR command in a script
+2. specifying one filename as a command line parameter when running the STAR command from a script
-3. executing the command in parallel from a script
+3. executing the command in parallel for all the files from a script

 ##### STAR command in interactive bash